UrsZeidler/licensemanager/licensemanager/doc/contracts.md

 ----|----|----|----
 _newPaymentAdress|address|in|

-#### LicenseManager.createIssuerContract(string itemName,string textHash,string url,uint lifeTime,uint price) public
+#### LicenseManager.createIssuerContract(string itemName,string textHash,string url,uint lifeTime,uint price) public  onlyOwner

 Create a new licenseissuer contract.
 The price is in finney.